Particular/docs.particular.net/nservicebus/serialization/system-json.md

 snippet: SystemJsonContentType

+> [!WARNING]
-WARNING: Adding a suffix like `; systemjson` requires **all** endpoint involved to use this case-sensitive full key.
+> Adding a suffix like `; systemjson` requires **all** endpoint involved to use this case-sensitive full key.
 See [NServiceBus.ContentType documentation](/nservicebus/messaging/headers.md#serialization-headers-nservicebus-contenttype) for more information

 ### Customizing serialization options